best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Tests should be run whenever you make changes to your project.
 This ensures that changes do not break the existing, intended functionality of your code.
-When tests fail, you should endeavour to fix these before adding these changes to a stable or production version of your code.
+Where tests fail, fix these before adding changes to a stable or production version of your code.

-If you have intentionally altered the functionality of your code, this will likely break existing tests.
+If you have altered the functionality of your code, this will likely break existing tests.
 Failing tests here are a good reminder that your should update your documentation and tests to reflect the new functionality.

 If your collection of tests runs quickly, it's simplest to run them all often.
-If some tests take considerably longer to run, you might want to run these less often - perhaps only when relevant changes have been made.
+If some tests take longer to run, you might want to run these less often - perhaps only when relevant changes have been made.
 Otherwise, running the entire collection of tests has the added benefit of capturing unexpected side-effects of your changes.
 For example, you might pick up an unexpected failure in part of your code that you have not directly changed.